 How We’re Responding to The Coronavirus

-We believe in providing a safe work environment despite the inefficiencies it creates.
-Below is a list of the measures we are currently taking – some are above and beyond the CDC recommendations:
+The following are safety measures we are currently taking – some are above and beyond the CDC recommendations:

 - We are regularly updating our staff on new policies and practices to work safely during this pandemic.